-Skimming through most of the top results will leave you with a few lasting impressions at what you need to succeed: a clear position on your product or service, consistency in the actions you take to market your business, and a way to reduce the number of decisions you have to make on a daily basis.
+Skimming through most of the top results will leave you with a few lasting impressions at what you need to succeed: a clear position on your product or service, consistency in the actions for marketing yourself on social media, and a way to reduce the number of decisions you have to make on a daily basis.

 But how do you prioritize clarity and consistency while ALSO reducing the time you spend on decision making?

 Super glad you asked!
 (You totally asked, right?)